ejp-rd-vp/resource-metadata-schema/template/Dataset.md

 > **Recommendation** Specifying a value for this field is `recommended`

 ## VPConnection
-This property tells the EJP RD Virtual Platform whether this dataset is queryable or only discoverable.
-If the dataset is queryable, it is assumed to be discoverable.
+This property tells the EJP RD Virtual Platform whether content of this resource is discoverable or whether the resource is discoverable.
 The 2 option here are:

 - http://purl.org/ejp-rd/vocabulary/VPDiscoverable
 - http://purl.org/ejp-rd/vocabulary/VPContentDiscovery